jorgerocha10/jorgerocha10.github.io/about.md

   <img src="/images/jorge-rocha.png" alt="Jorge Rocha" style="width:150px; border-radius:50%; margin-bottom:20px;">
 </div>

 My name is Jorge Rocha.
-I'm a data modeler with over 8 years of experience across a range of industries including retail, oil and gas, power, food manufacturing, and consulting.
+I'm a Business Intelligence Developer with over 8 years of experience across a range of industries including retail, oil and gas, power, food manufacturing, and consulting.
 I specialize in designing efficient, scalable data models that help businesses turn raw data into actionable insights.

 I have a deep passion for building creative solutions using both code and hardware.
 Whether it’s automating workflows, visualizing complex systems, prototyping with microcontrollers, or tinkering with DIY electronics projects, I enjoy solving problems at the intersection of data and technology.